TheTexta/obsidian-main/Psychology/Biological Psychology/Serotonin.md

+#biological-psychology
-Mood, Hunger, Sleep, and arousal
+Serotonin::neurotransmitter which affects mood, Hunger, Sleep, and arousal

 Undersupply linked to depression, drugs which raise [[Serotonin]] levels are used to treat depression eg lexapro, ssris.